HAKE: A Knowledge Engine Foundation for Human Activity Understanding: Experiments

-We detail the settings of transfer learning as follows.
-On V-COCO~\cite{vcoco} in Sec.~\ref{sec:transfer_experiment}, we {\bf exclude} the images of V-COCO and the corresponding primitive labels in HAKE and use the remaining data (109 K images) for pre-training.
-We use an SGD with 0.9 momenta and cosine decay restarts (the first decay is 80 K).
-The pre-training costs 300 K iterations with the LR as 1e-3.
-The fine-tuning costs 80 K iterations with the LR as 7e-4.
-To enhance the transfer effect, besides the primitive logical reasoning result and the instance-level result (from instance-level methods), we also include a \textit{perceptual reasoning result}.
-That is, with the $f_{Pri}^V$ extracted with Activity2Vec, we feed it to an MLP and perform the \textit{activity classification}, getting the perceptual reasoning result $\mathcal{S}_{PR}$.
-Thus, the final result is formulated as $\mathcal{S}=\mathcal{S}_{inst} \times \mathcal{S}_{LR} \times \mathcal{S}_{PR}$.
 On Ambiguous-HOI~\cite{djrn}, we use the same model and setting used in the enhancing experiment on HICO-DET~\cite{hicodet}.
 On image-based AVA~\cite{ava}, as HAKE is built upon still images, we use the \textbf{frames per second} as \textit{still images} for \textbf{image-based} activity detection.
-We adopt ResNet-50~\cite{resnet} as the backbone and an SGD with momentum of 0.9.
-The initial LR is 1e-2 and the first decay of cosine decay restarts is 350 K. For a fair comparison, we use the human boxes from LFB~\cite{lfb}.
+We adopt ResNet-50~\cite{resnet} as the backbone and an SGD with a momentum of 0.9.
+The initial learning rate is 1e-2 and the first decay of cosine decay restarts is 350 K. For a fair comparison, we use the human boxes from LFB~\cite{lfb}.
 The pre-training costs 1.1 M iterations and fine-tuning costs 710 K iterations.
-Besides, we also adopt an image-based baseline: Faster R-CNN detector~\cite{faster} with ResNet-101~\cite{resnet} provided by the AVA website~\cite{ava_tf_baseline}.
-Due to the huge domain gap, to enhance the transfer effect, we used a similar strategy to that for V-COCO~\cite{vcoco}: besides the logical reasoning result and instance-level result, we include the perceptual reasoning result $\mathcal{S}_{PR}$, getting the final result following $\mathcal{S}=\mathcal{S}_{inst} \times \mathcal{S}_{LR} \times \mathcal{S}_{PR}$.
+Besides, we also adopt an image-based baseline: Faster R-CNN detector~\cite{faster} with ResNet-101~\cite{resnet} provided by the AVA~\cite{ava} website.
+Due to the huge domain gap, to enhance the transfer effect, we used a similar strategy to that for V-COCO~\cite{vcoco}: besides the logical reasoning result and instance-level result, we include the perceptual reasoning result $\mathcal{S}_{PR}$, getting the final result following $\mathcal{S}=\mathcal{S}_{ins} \times \mathcal{S}_{LR} \times \mathcal{S}_{PR}$.